Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Proposed meta-policy: ( )

-Before going into the definition of \metapolicy, we first describe how the Markovian single-server policy $\sysbar{\policy}$ requests jobs.
-Note that the description of a single-server policy in this section, referred to as a \emph{non-impulse view}, is different from the description specified by the solution to the LP in \eqref{eq:sat:ssss-lp} in Section~\ref{subsec:approach}, which is referred to as an \emph{impulse view} (see \Cref{remark:two-views-of-single-server-policy} in Appendix~\ref{sec:sat:policy-class-lp-based} for a more detailed discussion).
-But one can verify that for any policy specified from the impulse view, we can describe it using the non-impulsive view in this section.
+Before going into the definition of \metapolicy, we first take a closer look at how the Markovian \emph{single-server} policy $\sysbar{\policy}$ requests jobs, to avoid potential ambiguity caused by the fact that a single-server policy can request jobs at \textit{any time}.
 Let $a_i$ denote the number of type $i$ jobs requested, and let $\vea \triangleq (a_i)_{i\in\jobspace}$.
 We say $\vea$ is \textit{feasible} if the total number of jobs on the server does not exceed $\Kmax$ after adding the jobs.
-The policy $\sysbar{\policy}$ performs one of the following two types of requests based on the current configuration. \begin{itemize}[leftmargin=1.5em] \item \textbf{Reactive requests.} A \emph{reactive request }is triggered by \emph{either an internal transition or a departure}.
-The changes of the configuration when a reactive request is made can be represented by the diagram
+The policy $\sysbar{\policy}$ performs one of the following two types of requests based on the current configuration. \begin{itemize}[leftmargin=1em] \item \textbf{Reactive requests.} A \emph{reactive request }is triggered by \emph{either an internal transition or a departure}.
+The changes in the configuration when a reactive request is made can be represented by the diagram

 where $\vek\to\vek'$ is due to the internal transition or departure, and $\vek' \to \vek' + \vea$ happens since the policy immediately requests $\vea$ jobs.
 The policy $\sysbar{\policy}$ specifies a probability distribution over all feasible $\vea$ when it decides to perform reactive requests for the configuration $\vek'$. \item\textbf{Proactive requests.} A \emph{proactive request} happens on its own, and it happens at a \emph{finite rate} depending on the current configuration of the server.
 The change of the configuration when a proactive request happens can be represented by the diagram